jparise/python-reloader/README.rst

 ----------------------

-This example demonstrates how easily the reloader can be used from the interactive Python interpretter.
+This example demonstrates how easily the reloader can be used from the interactive Python interpreter.
 Imagine you have the module ``example.py`` open in a text editor, and it contains the following:

 .. code-block:: python